-I get it, you’re stressed at work, you have bills to pay, your children are driving you mad, your spouse is not pulling their weight, you have no time to socialise, and every day is a grind.
+I get it.
+You’re stressed at work, you have bills to pay, your children are driving you mad, your spouse is not pulling their weight, you have no time to socialise, and every day is a grind.

-Let me give it to you straight, you’re in this situation because of a series of decisions and commitments you have made in the past.
+Let me give it to you straight.
+You’re in this situation because of a series of decisions and commitments you have made in the past.

 You’re in the habit of talking about how busy you are.
 You think it’s admirable to be busy as it makes you feel like you’re successful.

 When people used to ask how I’d been, I’d often respond saying, “oh man, I’ve been flat out at work and uni.”
 I would also rush conversations so that people could feel the intensity around how busy I was.
-I was always in a rush and I thought I was important because of it.
+I was always in a rush, and I thought I was important because of it.

 With so many options in this world, it’s not hard to see why this is happening.
-We’re all victims to The More Virus and we must consciously work at doing less.
+We’re all victims to The More Virus, and we must consciously work at wanting less.

 I want you to try doing something different when you start talking about how busy you are.
 Get busy being simple instead.

-Block out your schedule with appointments with yourself so you can learn how to simplify your life.
+Block out your schedule with appointments with yourself, so you can learn how to simplify your life.
 Analyse all of your current commitments and make decisions about what to keep and what to eliminate.